• Skip to primary navigation

 • Free Offers

-Pain, Suffering and Mental Anguish after an IL Car Accident
+Pain, Suffering and Mental Anguish in IL Car Accidents

-If you’ve been injured in an accident and the insurance adjuster for the at-fault party is refusing to pay your damages because he or she questions your mental anguish claims, read on for more information about how insurance companies treat mental distress after car accidents.
+If you’ve been seriously hurt in an accident, mental distress, pain and suffering are common.
+Do not trust an insurance adjuster to include your mental anguish claims.
+Read on for more information about how insurance companies treat mental distress after car accidents.
+Our personal injury law firm in Elgin or Schaumburg can help you.

-How Mental Anguish, Pain and Suffering are handled in Personal Injury Claims
+How Mental Anguish, Pain and Suffering are Handled

 • Nervousness